manvalls/u-help/README.md

     meat: 'Carnivores\' favourite food',
     fish: 'That weird thing which inhabits seas',
     bones: 'These are under your skin, you know?',
+    fishbones: [
-    fishbones: 'Fish would be the perfect food without them',
+      'Fish would be the perfect food without them,', 'it\'s a real shame they exist'
+    ],
     worms: 'Tasty little insects'
   }
 }));